Volunteer pulls loads of trash out of Lady Bird Lake after holidays

 AUSTIN, Texas — Holidays and big events can produce a great deal of trash on the ground and especially in the water.

-Steven Kalman is originally from Hungary, and aims to make a difference in his new community by cleaning out the lakes in Central Texas.
+Steven Kalman is originally from Hungary.
+He aims to make a difference in his new community by cleaning out the lakes in Central Texas.

 Kalman goes snorkeling and scuba diving to pick up trash in New Braunfels every weekend and pulls trash out of Lady Bird Lake after busy days.
 Just after the recent Fourth of July holiday, he brought in a load of trash that included three discarded iPhones.